jygzyc/hexo-next-photos/README.md

 ### set up body-end.swig

 - If you have installed this package before, you should delete the following code in `/source/_data/body-end.swig`
-- If not, please skip this step.
+- If not, make sure the file exists.

 ```swig
 {% if page.type ==='photos' %}